angelocatalani/angelocatalani/README.md

 - 💻 I’m currently working as backend developer
 - 🦀 Before Rust, my favourite languages were Python 🐍  and C 🦴.
-- 🕶️ My favourite movie is `Matrix`
+- 🕶️ My favourite movie is `The Matrix`